LucaMingarelli/compnet/README.md

 # How to get started

-Given the network with edge list `el`, start by constructing the *graph* representation $G$ via the class `compnet.Graph`:
+Given a dataframe `el` containing a network's edge list, start by constructing the *graph* representation $G$ via the class `compnet.Graph`:
 ```python
 import pandas as pd